ramiiib/ramiii.dev/_posts/2024-02-28-SOC-Automation-Project.md

 This step compromises primarily off bash commands to handle the installation of both Wazuh and TheHive.
 The first step is to connect to our Wazuh server through SSH, I'll be using PuTTY to connect to the server from my host machine.

-> You won't be able to launch the Droplet console which can be found in the access tab to achieve the same task.
-Instead, {: .prompt-warning }
+> You won't be able to launch the Droplet console (found in the access tab) to achieve the same task as we configured our droplets to only accept connections from our IP address.
+Instead, install a ssh client on your host machine (such as PuTTY) and connect from there.
+{: .prompt-warning }

 Once were connected to our wazuh server, we can begin to update the Ubuntu system using: